 This section describes risk factors identified as being potentially significant to the Company and its material property, the CV Project.
 Additional risk factors may be included in technical reports or other documents previously disclosed by the Company.
-In addition, other risks and uncertainties not discussed to date or not known to management could have material and adverse effects on the valuation of our securities, existing business activities, financial condition, results operations, plans and prospects.
+In addition, other risks and uncertainties not discussed to date or not known to management could have material and adverse effects on the valuation of the Company's securities, existing business activities, financial condition, results of operations, plans and prospects.